Skip to main content

 Hey everyone,

-I’m working on an early prototype of a strategy auto-battler called Kami, inspired by TFT with some Mahjong-style mechanics, mainly discarding and reacting to what other players toss away.
+I’m working on an early prototype of a strategy auto-battler called Kami, inspired by TFT with some light Mahjong-style mechanics, especially around discarding and reacting to what other players toss away.

-It’s designed with mobile in mind, but for now, I recommend playing on desktop due to current WebGL bugs on mobile (e.g., pawn movement stutters or UI glitches).
+It’s designed with mobile in mind, but for now I recommend playing on desktop due to current WebGL issues on mobile (e.g., pawn stutter, UI glitches).
 The final version will be a native iOS/Android app.

-• Does the discard mechanic make sense and feel strategic?
+• Does the discard mechanic feel strategic and natural in the gameplay loop?

-• How’s the pacing (gold gain, rounds, decisions)?
+• How’s the pacing (gold gain, storage space, rounds, decisions)?

 • Are the synergies and unit types easy to understand and fun?